TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 From the village of Enlaka, we hiked to the summer pastures of the village’s sheep herd and sampled unpasturized cheeses being made in a simple shed.
 We watched the last professional blacksmith in a large region working at his country forge, and mused with him about what will happen after he retires in a few years.
 And we met a soot-covered charcoal-making family of husband, wife and son.
 They gladly shared with us how they prepare new hardwood pyramids and test the progress of mature stacks, nearing a marketable charcoal state after several weeks of smoldering.

-Where Did All the Saxons Go?
+Where Did All the Saxons of Transylvania Go?

 The Saxon German settlement of Transylvania 800 years ago and its contemporary mass exodus back to German soil in 1990 are surely one of the world’s most intriguing untold stories.
 Until I visited the medieval towns and villages they had spontaneously deserted just 17 years earlier, I knew nothing about such a European migration of 750,000 men, women and children in a single year.
 How could that be?
 Only by walking the village streets and hearing the personal stories of Saxons who stayed behind did I appreciate what happens when all but 30,000 members of a highly-skilled, well-educated ethnic minority make a collective decision to voluntarily abandon 800 years of their heritage.